We Are What We Do - Doing it Anyway

 Our brains are conditioned to search out familiarity and comfort: In our partnerships, our jobs, the things we eat, and our relationship with our bodies.
 If the womb is our primordial experience of that familiarity and comfort, then I’m pretty sure that running a marathon would qualify as the total opposite.

-Building a diverse library that will enrich our life is done one brick at a time.
+Building a diverse library that will enrich our life is done one page at a time.
 It might start with ordering an unfamiliar dish from a restaurant menu or initiating a conversation with someone we expect to have nothing in common with.
 It might require leaving a relationship that is holding us back from the fullness of who we are, or it might mean accepting an exciting new challenge without the faintest idea of whether or not we will succeed.
-And succeed or not, these choices will inevitably lead to growth and expansion, if we are open to their teachings.
+And succeed or not, these choices will inevitably lead to growth and expansion, if we find the emotional courage to remain open to their teachings.

 In an era of instant gratification, we often expect a new experience to feel good straight away.
 We tell ourselves that if it doesn’t feel ‘right’ it must be wrong, and we convince ourselves to stop.
 The Greek philosopher, Aristotle, challenged this, suggesting that our actions shape our character, rather than the other way around.
 He said, “We are what we repeatedly do”.